 2. Define the “home directory”

-The “Directory” box defines the new FTP account’s highest level of directory access – the top level they can edit.
-As cPanel explains…
+The “Directory” box defines the new FTP account’s highest level of directory access – at the top level, they can edit.
+As cPanel explains:

 3. Define the Quota

 Finally, you’ll want to set a maximum quota for the space the new FTP user can take up.
-This can be a limited – or unlimited – amount of your disk space.
+This can be limited or unlimited amount of your disk space.

-You can now manage all of your FTP accounts from the section along the bottom of the page:
+You can now manage all of your FTP accounts from the section at the bottom of the page:

 7. Backing Up Your Website

-If you’ve ever had a phone or computer die on you before, you know how devastating it can be if you haven’t backed up your files!
+If you’ve ever had a phone or computer die on you, you know how devastating it can be if you haven’t backed up your files!

 To start, click the “Backup Wizard” icon in the Files section of your site, as shown above.
 While you can also do this by clicking “Backup”, the “Backup Wizard” makes the process even more straightforward.